humanbeeng/hadoop-auto-install/README.md

 # hadoop-auto-install
-Install hadoop 2.6 in ubuntu 20 using shell script in one go  Using this script you can install and configure hadoop single node cluster only. once your script is finished.
+Install and configure Hadoop 2.6 in a Hadoop Single Cluster Environment in Ubuntu 20 through this shell script in one go.
 ## Running the script
 For the first time, you need to format your namenode, use below command.
 ```$hdfs namenode -format```